 Confiscated by Marin Animal Control on June 1, 2013 and placed into our rescue's hands, this yearling was in very poor starvation condition.

 With good veterinary guidance and volunteer daily care, the filly is growing beautifully.
 She will be tall like her sire.

 And this talented young filly is definitely being reborn in SERRA's care—we all feel she's destined for athletic greatness with good her breeding. long legs and quick reflexes.
 After months of good food, care and LOADS of affection she loves and trusts humans once again.

 Very easy to train and a quick learner.
 Left brained horsenality, medium to low spirit.
 Excellent curiosity and loves learning new and different things.
 A LOT of try in this filly.
-Trailer loads, good for the farrier, colt started by Erin Fowle, Parelli 3 Star Instructor and now being developed by Erin as a solid riding horse.
+Trailer loads, good for the farrier, colt started by a 3 Star Parelli Instructor.

 Mia is Parelli started with all ground handling games and continues her learning in natural horsemanship.

-As of 2016 Mia has been adopted by our Parelli Instructor, Erin Fowle.
-Erin took her for a few months to give her some one on one training and Erin just fell in love with her.
-Mia fit right into Erin's herd and now calls her Mom.
+As of 2016 Mia has been adopted by a 3 Star Parelli Instructor.
+She took her for a few months to give her some one on one training and she just fell in love with her.
+Mia fit right into her herd and now calls her Mom.
 We couldn't be more happy for the two of them.